awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.Versions.md

 Starting with PostgreSQL 10, PostgreSQL database engine versions use a *major*\.*minor* numbering scheme for all releases\.
 Some examples include PostgreSQL 10\.18, PostgreSQL 12\.7, and PostgreSQL 13\.3\.

-Releases prior to PostgreSQL 10 use a *major*\.*major*\.*minor* numbering scheme in which the first two digits make up the major version number and a third digit denotes a minor version\.
-For example, PostgreSQL 9\.6 is a major version, with minor versions 9\.6\.19 or 9\.6\.21 indicated by the third digit\.
+Releases prior to PostgreSQL 10 used a *major*\.*major*\.*minor* numbering scheme in which the first two digits make up the major version number and a third digit denotes a minor version\.
+For example, PostgreSQL 9\.6 was a major version, with minor versions 9\.6\.21 or 9\.6\.22 indicated by the third digit\.

 **Note**
 The PostgreSQL engine version 9\.6 is no longer supported\.
 To upgrade, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.
+For version policies and release timelines, see [How long Amazon Aurora major versions remain available](Aurora.VersionPolicy.md#Aurora.VersionPolicy.MajorVersionLifetime)\.

 You can find out the PostgreSQL database engine version number with the following SQL query:

 ```
-pgres=> SELECT version();
+postgres=> SELECT version();
 ```

 For an Aurora PostgreSQL 13\.3 DB cluster, the results are as follows: